cdktf/cdktf-provider-azurerm/docs/eventgridSystemTopicEventSubscription.python.md

 ###### `string_not_ends_with`<sup>Optional</sup> <a name="string_not_ends_with" id="@cdktf/provider-azurerm.eventgridSystemTopicEventSubscription.EventgridSystemTopicEventSubscription.putAdvancedFilter.parameter.stringNotEndsWith"></a>

-- *Type:* typing.Union[cdktf.IResolvable, typing.List[<a href="#@cdktf/provider-azurerm.eventgridSystemTopicEventSubscription.EventgridSystemTopicEventSubscriptionAdvancedFilterStringNotEndsWith">EventgridSystemTopicEventSubscriptionAdvancedFilterStringNotEndsWith</a>]]
+- *Type:* cdktf.IResolvable | typing.List[<a href="#@cdktf/provider-azurerm.eventgridSystemTopicEventSubscription.EventgridSystemTopicEventSubscriptionAdvancedFilterStringNotEndsWith">EventgridSystemTopicEventSubscriptionAdvancedFilterStringNotEndsWith</a>]

 string_not_ends_with block.